-Family leave is provided for any of the following reasons:
+FamilyFMLA leave is provided for any of the following reasons:

-- To care for an employee's child after birth or placement for adoption or foster care.
-Leave to care for a child after birth or placement for adoption or foster care must be concluded within 12 months of the birth or placement. - To care for an employee's spouse, child or parent who has a serious health condition. - To care for a spouse, son, daughter, parent or next of kin who has a serious health condition as a result of military service 'military family care'. - For qualifying exigencies (as defined by the FMLA) when a spouse, parent, son or daughter serving in the military is on, called to, or notified of impending call to covered active duty. - If a serious health condition makes an employee unable to perform the functions of his or her job.
+- For a serious health condition that makes the employee unable to perform the essential functions of his or her job, including incapacity due to pregnancy and for prenatal medical care. - To care for an employee's child after birth or placement for adoption or foster care.
+Leave to care for a child after birth or placement for adoption or foster care must be concluded within 12 months of the birth or placement. - To care for an employee's spouse, child or parent who has a serious health condition. - For qualifying exigencies arising out of the fact that a spouse, parent, son or daughter is a military member on covered active duty or called to covered active duty.
+Eligible employees may take up to 26 workweeks to care for a spouse, son, daughter, parent or next of kin who is a covered service member and has a serious health condition as a result of military service 'military family care'.

+- For qualifying exigencies (as defined by the FMLA) when a spouse, parent, son or daughter serving in the (military is on, called to, or notified of impending call to covered active duty. - If a serious health condition makes ancaregiver leave).
+An eligible employee unable is limited to perform the functionsa combined total of his or her job.26 workweeks of leave for any FMLA-qualifying reason during the single 12-month period.